swiftlang/swift-evolution/proposals/0000-add-sequence-based-init-and-merge-to-dictionary.md

 ## Motivation

 `Array` and `Set` both have initializers that create a new instance from a sequence of elements.
 The `Array` initializer is useful for converting other sequences and collections to the "standard" collection type, while the `Set` initializer is essential for recovering set operations after performing any functional operations on a set.
-For example, filtering a set produces a collection without any kind of set operations available:
+For example, filtering a set produces a collection without any kind of set operations available.

 ```swift
 let numberSet = Set(1 ...
 100)
 let fivesOnly = numberSet.lazy.filter { $0 % 5 == 0 }
 ```

-`fivesOnly` is a `LazyFilterCollection<Set<Int>>` instead of a `Set` -- sending that back through the `Set` sequence initializer restores the expected methods:
+`fivesOnly` is a `LazyFilterCollection<Set<Int>>` instead of a `Set` -- sending that back through the `Set` sequence initializer restores the expected methods.

 ```swift
 let fivesOnlySet = Set(numberSet.lazy.filter { $0 % 5 == 0 })
 fivesOnlySet.isSubsetOf(numberSet) // true
 ```

 `Dictionary`, on the other hand, has no such initializer, so a similar operation leaves no room except for building a mutable `Dictionary` via iteration or functional methods with dubious performance.
-These techniques also don't support type inference from the source sequence, increasing verbosity:
+These techniques also don't support type inference from the source sequence, increasing verbosity.

 ```swift
 let numberDictionary = ["one": 1, "two": 2, "three": 3, "four": 4]